 This article looks at some common symptoms of opiate withdrawal and how some home remedies and natural treatments may support medical treatment.

-According to the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5), opioid withdrawal
+According to the Diagnostic and Statistical Manual of Mental Disorders, 5th edition, text revision (DSM-5-TR), opioid withdrawal

 - watery discharge from the eyes or nose